Skip to main content

 Parenting a small child is already one of the most cognitively demanding things a person can do.
 You're tracking safety, food, sleep, emotions, language development, and social situations simultaneously.
 All day.
 With very little recovery time.

 By 6pm, your cognitive resources are often running low.
-The phone tends to appear because your capacity for decisions has narrowed, not because you've stopped caring.
+The phone tends to appear because your capacity for decisions has narrowed.
+That's a depleted brain doing what it can.
+We wrote more about this pattern in the mental load and the 6pm handover.

 There's a part of your brain called the default mode network.
-It activates when you're not focused on any task: daydreaming, staring out a window, sitting quietly.
-Research shows this isn't wasted time.
-It's when your brain processes emotions, consolidates memories, and builds your sense of self (Immordino-Yang, 2012).
+It activates when you step away from focused tasks: daydreaming, staring out a window, sitting quietly.
+Research shows this is when your brain processes emotions, consolidates memories, and builds your sense of self (Immordino-Yang, 2012).

 Both you and your toddler need this.
-Low-stimulation time isn't a gap in the day.
-It's part of how brains recover.
+Low-stimulation time is part of how brains recover.

 So when you put something calm on for your kid and sit in silence for ten minutes, there's something useful happening for both of you.
 Even if it doesn't feel like it.